lethain/gke_ci/README.md

 ## Run on GKE

+First, you'll need to [create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for consuming the PubSub messages, perhaps name it `service-account-gke-ci`.
+Give it the 'Pub/Sub Admin' role.
+(It really should only need `Pub/Sub Subscriber`, but it simply didn't work when I tried, but probably some kind of mistake while I iterated!)

+Download the json secrets and then upload them to Kubernetes:

+    kubectl create secret generic gke-ci --from-file ./file-with-secrets.json

-First, we need to build the container and upload it (I've had some trouble getting these instructions work, I actually deploy using the third method described below):
+Next, we need to build the container and upload it (I've had some trouble getting these instructions work, I actually deploy using the third method described below):

     export GP="your-project"